- Jan 16, 2026

 At the end of the class, two groups unveiled forward‑thinking projects that improve performance and comfort in women’s apparel

-- Holistic Human Health, Alumni
+- Holistic Human Health, Student Life

 - Apr 5, 2024